 Abnormal semen analysis should be repeated in about one month.
 It is not uncommon to find large sample-to-sample variation in the same person.
-At our Arizona fertility clinics in Scottsdale, Phoenix, and Gilbert we make individualized recommendations depending upon semen parameters found and clinical history from male and female partners.
+At our Arizona fertility clinics in Scottsdale and Gilbert we make individualized recommendations depending upon semen parameters found and clinical history from male and female partners.
 Some of the semen parameter abnormality can be treated with lifestyle modifications.
 Some with severe abnormalities, such as persistent low volume, azoospermia (complete lack of sperms in sample), severe oligospermia (less than 10 million sperms/ milliliter), or asthenospermia (low motility), will need further evaluation by a Urologist.

 Usual urological evaluation may include further detailed history, physical examination, laboratory evaluation of hormones and chromosomes as well as ultrasound.
 Depending upon the evaluation, many male infertility causes can be treated by a Urologist with medical treatment (use of hormones or hormones modifying agents) as well as surgical procedures (varicocele repair).
 In certain cases of severe compromise of sperms, the Urologist will need to obtain sperms with surgical procedures such as: